 The 84 Siddhas: Yogis of the Eternal Flame

-The number 84 is symbolic, often interpreted as representing the 84 lakh (8.4 million) birth cycles one transcends to attain liberation.
-A Siddha, therefore, is one who has completed the journey and returned—not to escape the world, but to guide others.
+The number 84 carries deep symbolism, often linked to the 84 lakh (8.4 million) birth cycles a soul transcends before attaining liberation.
+A Siddha is one who has completed that journey, attained mastery over body, mind, and elements, and returned—not to withdraw from the world, but to guide others toward the same awakening.

-• Shri Loharipa – Known for integrating blacksmithing with inner alchemy.
+- Shri Loharipa – Blended blacksmithing craft with inner alchemy.

-• Shri Tantipa – A master who practiced sadhana in extreme cremation grounds.
+- Shri Tantipa – Practiced fierce sadhana in cremation grounds.

 Guru Datta, the Siddhas, and the Avadhuta Ideal